RobertParesi/MonarchMoneyTrendReport/README.md

 - _If you are a numbers person, you need this extension!_

-# 💻 Installing MONARCH MONEY TWEAKS:
+# 💻 Installing Monarch Money Tweaks:

 You can install the script by using the **Tampermonkey** app extension in Chrome, Microsoft Edge, Safari, Firefox and Opera Next.
 For the iPad, use the **Safari </> Userscripts** app.